Medicare Hospital Fund Runs Out in 2026

 What can consumers do to help ensure Medicare is around for the long haul?
 Here are two actions you can take:

-- Vote in the mid-term elections and include healthcare in your issues list.
-According to the Kaiser Health Tracking Poll published May 10, the top issues competing with healthcare for consumer attention were the economy and jobs, and gun policy.
-Immigration was also very much in the mix.
-With the Medicare fund warning, it’s important to elect people to Congress who are knowledgeable, compassionate and courageous enough to fix the problem.
+- Stay on top of health care issues.
+According to the Kaiser Health Tracking Poll published after the November mid-term elections, healthcare was one of the top two issues that people want Congress to act on in 2019.
+Immigration/border security was the top priority, cited by 21%.
+Health care came in a close second, mentioned by 20% of people.
+The next three concerns – Gun control, tax reform and education – ranked much lower.
+With the Medicare fund warning, it’s important to ask people in Congress to use their knowledge, compassion and courage to fix the problem.
 One of the challenges in the past, is that any funds taken out of Medicare, often are tacked on to the prices that private health insurance plans must pay.
 And that can drive hikes in what you pay for in monthly premiums, even though you are too young to be on Medicare.
 Everyone has a stake in this fight.

 We welcome your comments about healthcare costs and the value of Medicare.
 (We ask for your email, but do not show it to the public.
 It will be kept private.)